Learning Neural Networks by Neuron Pursuit

 \section{Key Lemmata}

-The following lemma, also known as Euler's theorem, states two important properties of homogeneous functions \citep[Theorem B.2]{Lyu_ib}. \begin{lemma} Let $f:\sR^d\rightarrow \sR$ be locally Lipschitz, differentiable and L-positively homogeneous for some $L>0$.
-Then, \begin{itemize} \item For any $\rvw\in\sR^d$ and $c\geq 0$, $\nabla f(c\rvw) = c^{L-1}f(\rvw)$. \item For any $\rvw\in\sR^d$ , $\rvw^\top\nabla f(\rvw)= Lf(\rvw).$ \end{itemize} \end{lemma} The above lemma also holds for certain non-differentiable homogeneous functions that satisfy additional requirements such as admitting a chain rule \citep{Lyu_ib} or definable under an o-minimal structure \cite{ji_matus_align}.
-This includes neural networks with ReLU activation.
+The following lemma, also known as Euler's theorem, states two important properties of homogeneous functions \citep[Theorem B.2]{Lyu_ib}. \begin{lemma} Let $f:\sR^d\rightarrow \sR$ be locally Lipschitz, differentiable and $L$-positively homogeneous for some $L>0$.
+Then, \begin{itemize} \item For any $\rvw\in\sR^d$ and $c\geq 0$, $\nabla f(c\rvw) = c^{L-1}f(\rvw)$. \item For any $\rvw\in\sR^d$ , $\rvw^\top\nabla f(\rvw)= Lf(\rvw).$ \end{itemize} \end{lemma} This lemma also holds for non-differentiable homogeneous functions that satisfy additional requirements such as admitting a chain rule \citep{Lyu_ib} or definable under an o-minimal structure \citep{ji_matus_align}.
+This includes ReLU neural networks.